11.5. Numerical Differential Equations

 11.5.1.
 Euler’s Method

-Euler’s method uses a Reimann integral to approximate (11.3) with constant height rectangular subintervals.
-It is a reasonable solution if f(t, y) is constant or nearly constant.
-However, the results from Euler’s methods applied to most ODEs are not accurate enough for most applications unless the step size is small enough relative to the rate of change of the f(t, y) function.
+Euler’s method uses a Riemann integral to approximate equation (11.3) with constant height rectangular subintervals.
+[1] It is a reasonable solution if \(f(t, y)\) is constant or nearly constant.
+However, the results from Euler’s methods applied to most ODEs are not accurate enough for most applications unless the step size is small enough relative to the rate of change of the \(f(t, y)\) function.

-The eulerODE function listed below is an implementation of Euler’s method.
-The first three arguments passed to eulerODE are the same as is used with the MATLAB ODE solvers.
-An additional argument for the number of values to find is also passed to eulerODE.
-First, define a function or function handle.
-The function defines the derivative of the solution.
-It should take two arguments, t and y.
-Although in many cases, the function only operates on one variable—usually the second, y, variable.
+First, define a function or function handle for the derivative.
+It should take two arguments, \(t\) and \(y\).
+Although in many cases, the function only operates on one variable—usually the second, \(y\), variable.
 The function should accept and return vector variables.

 >> f = @(t, y) 5